Professional Development - College of Law

 The PDO accommodates employers who are interested in interviewing students outside of the OCI session dates.
 To arrange a custom interview session, receive more information, or to participate in our upcoming OCI program, please email tulaw-pdo@utulsa.edu or call 918-631-2430.

-Employers may also submit a job posting online or register and post open positions directly on Compass, the TU Law jobs platform.
+Employers may post open employment positions directly on Compass, the TU Law jobs platform.

 • Practical Training